 The designation of “business” refers to general business courses.

 Program Admission Requirements: Each spring, approximately 100 students will be accepted into the Business Minor Program for the following fall.
 Applications to the program will be made by students and submitted to the program director by the last Friday in January.
 An admissions committee comprised of the Business Minor Program director and the Business Minor curriculum committee will make admission decisions based on G.P.A., experience, and interest in pursuing business opportunities upon graduation from Lehigh (to be evaluated on the basis of a written essay).
 Students will be notified of admissions decisions prior to registration for the fall semester.
-Entrance into business minor classes will be controlled by restricted overrides by the Director of the Business Minor Program, Robert Kuchta, Professor of Practice, firstname.lastname@example.org, RBC 330.
+Applications are restricted to students from the P.C.
+Rosin College of Engineering and Applied Science and the College of Arts and Sciences only.

 BUS 001 Introduction to Business in a Global Environment 3 Credits